 After a bone graft procedure, you might feel some pain.
 Your dentist can prescribe pain relievers to help you manage any discomfort.
-It’s important that you follow the instructions of your dentist and take any medications as directed.To protect the bone graft, your dentist might recommend that you avoid specific activities, such as biting down on hard foods.
-We also recommend a soft food diet for a few weeks.
+Thus, it’s important that you follow the instructions of your dentist and take any medications as directed.To protect the bone graft, our Dentist Colorado Springs CO might recommend that you avoid specific activities, such as biting down on hard foods.
+We would also recommend a soft food diet for a few weeks.

 The length of time a bone graft lasts depends largely on the type of graft used.
 A bone graft that is placed and has healed properly can last for a lifetime.
 However, it’s important to remember that once a tooth is gone, the bone that once supported that tooth is no longer fully there.
 Therefore, the bone will resorb and not grow back.

 To find out more about the dental services offered at North End Dental, call (719) 471-1900 or schedule an online consultation.
 You can also visit us at 1705 N Weber St, Colorado Springs, CO 80907.